Personal Support Worker

 Knowledge and Skills Gained

-As front line workers, Personal Support Workers must develop a broad range of abilities beyond dexterity skills.
-They must provide not only for the comfort, safety and well-being of their clients, but also demonstrate sensitivity and respect for those in their care.
+As front-line workers, NACC Personal Support Workers 2022 must develop a broad range of abilities beyond dexterity skills.
+They must provide not only for the comfort, safety and well-being of their clients but also demonstrate sensitivity and respect for those in their care.
 The attitude, abilities and approach of the PSW are critical to the well-being and health of the people they support.

 Graduates may find employment in a variety of care settings including: